IhYpGc/e621dl/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/wulfre/e621dl/total.svg)](https://github.com/Wulfre/e621dl/releases/latest)

+# The main reason for this fork.

+I prefered this format of the config.ini and layout of the GUI (if you can even call it that) but wanted a version with Authentication so I could use wildcards in searches as wildcards now require an account.

 # What is **e621dl**?

 **e621dl** is an automated script, originally by [**@wwyaiykycnf**](https://github.com/wwyaiykycnf), which downloads images from e621.net.
 It can be used to create a local mirror of your favorite searches, and keep these searches up to date as new posts are uploaded.